Vaccine Temperature Monitoring Devices in the Supply Chain

-For vaccines to be effective and good quality, monitoring temperature should be a top priority.
+For vaccines to be effective and of good quality, vaccine temperature monitoring should be a top priority.
 Temperature plays a vital role in the vaccine’s effectiveness.
+Temperature-monitoring devices in the vaccine supply chain are essential to minimize temperature excursions and check the viability of vaccines.
 A hot environment accelerates potency loss while freezing clumps chemicals making the vaccine less effective.
 Just the right temperature for the right kind of vaccine is the best practice.
 Typically this would be between 2°C to 8°C (35°F to 46°F).

 The sensitivities of each vaccine will indicate how they should be handled.
 Some vaccines are freeze-sensitive, others are not.
 Some vaccines are heat-stable, but others react more quickly when exposed to elevated temperatures.